Inertial Hopf-cyclic homology: Hopf-cyclic homology for module coalgebra-extensions

+Let us assume that there is given a right $\C{H}$-module coalgebra $C$ action on a right $\C{H}$-comodule algebra $A$.

-Let $B \subseteq A$ be a $C$-Galois extension detailed at the introduction of this section.
-We shall now identify the Hopf-cyclic cohomology of the Galois-coring of the extension, and hence in view of \eqref{aux-iso-coring-FY-to-alg-ext-Z} and \eqref{cyclic-mod-A-tensor-C} the relative cyclic homology of the extension, with the Hopf-cyclic homology of the coalgebra $C$, with coefficients in the SAYD module of Theorem \ref{thm-SAYD}.
+Now we show a canonical isomorphism between the Hopf-cyclic object for the $C$-Galois coring and the Hopf-cyclic homology of the coalgebra $C$ with coefficients in the SAYD module of Theorem \ref{thm-SAYD}.
+To this end, let us first note the following lemma.